- 4 Steps to Trademark – How to Apply to get a Trademark

 Materials: Ideally, you have proof you are using the business name, logo, slogan, and/or audio clip in commerce before applying to register.
 This can be hardcopy (product listing, menu) or online.
 If hardcopy, scan it or take a photo so you have an electronic copy.
 If online, go to the URL and print the screen or page to a *.pdf file so you have an electronic copy.
 You will also need any specifics for colors and fonts for your brand.

-There are three requirements that must be meet in order to get a trademark registered.
+There are three requirements that must be met in order to get a trademark registered.
 The three requirements collectively are intended to show that you are using a distinctive mark in commerce to identify your brand.
 If these three requirements are met, your mark automatically has some trademark protection under the common law, and more importantly, it also becomes eligible for registration protection with the United States Patent and Trademark Office (USPTO).
 Before you start our 4 steps to trademark registration, be sure your mark meets the requirements.

 Using the Mark as a Brand Identifier